cpainterwakefield/practical_db_textbook/_sources/PART1_SQL/02-data-retrieval/data-retrieval.rst

     SELECT * FROM simple_authors ORDER BY birth;

-Ordering is first applied using the first expression after the **ORDER BY**.
-If any two rows are equal according to that expression, and there are additional expressions, they are applied with groups of rows that have equal values for the first expression, and so forth.
-For example, suppose you are organizing books for a library or bookstore where books are grouped by genre, and then alphabetized by title.
-You could do the following query to help with this task:
+Ordering is initially applied using the first expression after the **ORDER BY** keyword.
+If any two rows are equal according to that first expression, and there are additional expressions in the **ORDER BY** clause, the next expression is then applied to groups of rows that have equal values for the first expression, and so forth.
+For example, suppose you are organizing books for a library or bookstore where books are grouped by genre and then alphabetized by title.
+You could write the following query to help with this task:

 ::